Table of Contents

 // Options that represent the chaos pipeline

-public class MyChaosOptions
+public sealed class MyChaosOptions

 {